aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldbarcode/postal_address/_index.md

 ﻿---
+title: FieldBarcode.postal_address property
+linktitle: postal_address property
-title: postal_address property
+articleTitle: postal_address property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the postal address used for generating a barcode or the name of the bookmark that refers to it."
+description: "FieldBarcode.postal_address property.
+Gets or sets the postal address used for generating a barcode or the name of the bookmark that refers to it."
 type: docs
 weight: 50
 url: /python-net/aspose.words.fields/fieldbarcode/postal_address/